enajx/Embodied_AI/README.md

 * Helping cementing certain manners like saying *please*.
 * The way kids behave towards their frieds is an indicator of their emotional state.
 The AI could be used as tool to unearth and prevent adverse situations a child might be quietly going through, ie. bullying at school.
-* ´Parental outsourcing, want a child but don't want to spend too much time with s/he?
-An AI can provide the attention you can't.´
+* `Parental outsourcing, want a child but don't want to spend too much time with s/he?
+An AI can provide the attention you can't.`